bryan3023/eat-da-burger/README.md

 npm run create-db-win
 ```

 Both of these scripts will create and populate the database, and also configure a local MySQL account with limited rights to only this database.
-Both scripts will prompt you for the root password, but this will not be saved or displayed in ay way..
+Both scripts will prompt you for the root password, but this will not be saved or displayed in ay way.

 Once you're done with the program, you can cleanly remove it.
 On the Mac, type: